 John James Audubon studied thousands of birds all across the nation.
-His most famous work Birds of America, is still widely known and is attributed for setting the bar for modern works and is often regarded as the greatest ornithological work in history.
+His most famous work Birds of America is widely known and is attributed for setting the bar for modern works and is often regarded as the greatest ornithological work in history.
 Many of us know that Audubon spent many years observing and scouting new species in Henderson, Kentucky.
 But what birds did he actually encounter here?
 According to his own notation about specific encounters, we think these were his top five favorite birds that he observed in Henderson, Kentucky.

 Trumpeter Swan – Both majestic and elegant, Audubon kept one as a pet while residing in Henderson.
 “Trumpeter,” as his family called him, became accustomed to his family, eating from hand and chasing the kids and dogs around the garden.
 Many sorrows were felt when one morning it was realized that the gate had been left open and Trumpeter escaped.